 Use of Heme Protein Models in Computational Analysis of Biological Pathways

 University of Southern Mississippi Undergraduate Research Symposium, 2008

 MAC 1140 Precalculus Algebra (Florida State University) Instructor of Record

 CHE 106L General Chemistry I Lab (University of Southern Mississippi)

 I was born and raised in the Hattiesburg, Mississippi area.
-As a high schooler, I fell in love with scientific research, completing a study on the impact of insulin pump therapy on academic achievement for students with juvenile diabetes.
+Early in high school I developed an interest scientific research, completing a study on the impact of insulin pump therapy on academic achievement for students with juvenile diabetes.
 I was selected to present the results of this study at the National Science Fair in San Diego, California.

 I attended both the University of Southern Mississippi (USM) and Mississippi State University (MSU) before graduating summa cum laude with my B.S. in Mathematics and a minor in Chemistry from USM.
 During my undergraduate experience, I worked on projects spanning from the social sciences to computational chemistry, earning second authorship status on two academic journal articles.
 While participating in these projects, I developed an interest in computational science and simulation.
 Under the direction of Dr. Haiyan Tian, I completed my undergraduate thesis “Meshless Method with Regularization for Non‐Homogenous Cauchy Problems of Elliptic Operators,” which focused on solving partial differential equations (PDEs) with ill-posed, or noisy, boundaries.